TUDelft-books/CT1000/book/week_6/homework_3/intro.md

-(homework6.1)=
+(homework6.3)=
-# Homework deadline lesson Monday October 7th
+# Homework deadline lesson Friday October 10th

-As a preparation for Monday's lesson you'll look into Force method for bending:
+As a preparation for Friday's lesson you'll look into Force method for bending in frames:

 ```{tableofcontents}
 ```